 Get enough Vitamin C

 Getting enough vitamin C is important for maintaining healthy skin.
-You can find vitamin C in a lot of fruits, vegetables, nuts, beans, dairy products, and meat.
-But if you don’t consume enough from your diet, consider taking supplements.
-Studies show that people who take 500 milligrams or more of vitamin C a day may have healthier skin than those who get less.
+You can find vitamin C in a lot of fruits vegetables nuts, beans, dairy products, and meat.
+But if you don’t consume enough from your diet consider taking supplements.
+Studies show that people who take 500 milligrams or more of vitamin C a day may have healthier summer night skin care routine than those who get less.

 The trick is getting enough without eating so many foods containing high levels of vitamin C that you exceed your daily caloric needs and gain weight instead.